 - Diet, Children, and the Future – John McDougall, MD

 - Vegetarian Diets for Children: Right from the Start – PCRM.
-Includes guidelines for introducing solid foods (also available as a 5-page PDF handout)
+5-page PDF, includes guidelines for introducing solid foods

 - Vegetarian Diets: Advantages for Children – PCRM.
-Recommends best foods to meet nutrient needs; includes peer-reviewed references (also available as a 5-page PDF handout)
+5-page PDF, recommends best foods to meet nutrient needs; includes peer-reviewed references

 - Plant-Based Nutrition for Kids – Linda Carney, MD